scottvr/homofo/README.md

-# HoMofo – Homophonic Respeller
+# homofo – Homophonic Respeller

 Transform ordinary English text into "creative" respellings.
 Bypass copyright filters in AI models (LLM, TTS, music genAI, etc.) general AInarchy.

 (I personally would love to see a judicial ruling on a book that if read aloud sounds just like Harry Potter and the Sorceror's Stone, but when read visually it's just a bunch of nonsense words.
 Also, what if - kinda like "Voldemort" should not be spoken - the book came shrinkwrapped in a license that says "You may not read this book aloud, but you can read it."
-It would surely [make a point to the litigating attorneys and judge.](https://github.com/scottvr/HoMofo/blob/main/mp3/README.md)
+It would surely [make a point to the litigating attorneys and judge.](https://github.com/scottvr/homofo/blob/main/mp3/README.md)

 #### Overview
-HoMofo reads an input text (file or stdin), tokenizes it into words, punctuation, and whitespace, and replaces each word with a homophonic alternative.
+homofo reads an input text (file or stdin), tokenizes it into words, punctuation, and whitespace, and replaces each word with a homophonic alternative.
 It supports:

 - **Strict CMU-Dict homophones** (via the `pronouncing` library)
 - **“Sounds-like” fallbacks** (via Datamuse API)